Grab a bargain with the best charcoal grill under £100

 Updated on

-Nothing says spring and summer more than the smell of a freshly lit outdoor grill, whether you're a seasoned pro or a grilling novice.
-And now that we can begin to use our gardens more and spend the day at the local park or beach, everyone is on the hunt for the best charcoal grill setups.
+Nothing says spring and summer more than the smell of a freshly lit outdoor grill, and you can achieve that on a budget with the best charcoal grill under £100 whether you're a seasoned pro or a grilling novice.
+And now that the promise of warmer days are on the horizon, everyone is on the hunt for the best charcoal grill setups.
 Plus, we can't wait to tidy up our gardens and entertain guests at home with our favourite summer pastime.

 However, BBQ grills can be a huge investment, with some models costing way more than many can afford.
 Even though shelling out on a gas BBQ or hybrid BBQ can be worth it in the long run, charcoal BBQs tend to be cheaper to buy and are generally smaller and easier to store away in the winter months.